WiktorKasjaniuk/Aether-Framework/README.md

 ### Documentation
 Due to the lack of time, I have not written the online documentation.
 Currently descriptions of all features are stored in .hpp files.
 If people start downloading and using this framework, I will make an online documentation, but this probably won't happen as there exist proffesional, well-documented libraries that counterpart the Aether Framework.
 In any case, if there are any questions or a need for brief or specific explanation, and I have the time, I will answer you.

+# Brief List of Features
+### Structure & System
+- Vector2, Vector3, Vector4, Rectangle and Color structs for needed calcuations
+- Time and Clocks
+- Utf convertions
+- Error logging system
+- Application singleton to manage the project, Window
+- AssetManager, SceneManager, LayerManager
+- Input and Event dispatching through layers
+- Cursor and Clipboard
+- Custom Entity Component System with ability to view entities and components by: groups, component types and sets of included or excluded component types
+### Graphics
+- Matrix3x3, Transform2D, Camera for 2d transformations
+- Font and a Text renderer with an option to retrieve char metrics
+- Shader, Texture, VertexArray classes for rendering and higher level renderers, like Shape or Sprite
+- Batch and instanced rendering abilities, also high level renderers
+- Framebuffer and FrameSprite
+- TextureCanvas for editing textures and images
+- Stencil Testing
+### Sounds
+- Sound sources, Music class for real-time buffering
+- Sounds and Music in 3D space, Listener

 # "To Do" List
 #### Project
 - Compile framework to MacOS and Linux
+- Write an online documentation
 #### Utitilty
 - Move and copy operators' overloads for Assets
 - Option to choose between quick sort and insertion sort while sorting EntityComponentSystem views